-Feeling anxious increases both heart and breathing rate that sends more blood to the brain to prepare you for an intense situation.
+Feeling anxious increases both heart and breathing rates that send more blood to the brain to prepare you for an intense situation.
 You might feel lightheaded and nauseous, not to forget it damages your physical and mental wellbeing.

 You should know that a stressful situation in life can increase the risk of developing anxiety.
 First, let us understand the different forms of anxiety.

 You develop PTSD after going through a traumatic situation.
-Most common causes of PTSD anxiety often stem from situations of war, natural disasters, and physical attacks.
+The most common causes of PTSD anxiety often stem from situations of war, natural disasters, and physical attacks.
 You should practice yoga for anxiety and stress to deal with this issue.

 With OCD you feel compelled to perform certain actions time and again.
-It includes unnecessary thoughts and obsession with specific thought pattern.
-Common OCD symptoms include hand-washing, counting and checking things.
+It includes unnecessary thoughts and obsession with specific thought patterns.
+Common OCD symptoms include hand-washing, counting, and checking things.

-You develop aggressive impulses and obsession with cleanliness all the time.
-The yoga for anxiety and stress helps you stay free of any anxiety-related health problems.
+You develop aggressive impulses and an obsession with cleanliness all the time.
+Yoga for anxiety and stress helps you stay free of any anxiety-related health problems.

 Too much anxiety leads to panic attacks with feelings of impending doom.
-Some of the physical symptoms include heart palpilations, shortness of breath, and chest pain.
+Some of the physical symptoms include heart palpitations, shortness of breath, and chest pain.

 Needless to say that anxiety does a lot of damage to both body and mind.
 You suffer long-term damage to multiple systems inside the body.

 Let us understand how anxiety affects different parts of the body.